 New Years Resolutions for Boaters

 Good news- 2020 is almost over!
-With a new year approaching, we are all given the opportunity to improve ourselves and make more plans to do what we truly enjoy by making a New Year's resolution.
+With a new year approaching, boaters are given the opportunity to improve ourselves and make more plans to do what we truly enjoy by making a New Year’s resolution.
 If you are looking to make a resolution in regard to you and your boat, you are in the right place!
-Here is a list of New Year's resolutions for the boating community.
+Here is a list of New Year’s resolutions for the boating community.

 Do A Complete Safety Check of Your Boat

 As always, before you hit the water each season and dewinterize your boat, it is crucial that you make sure you have everything you need on your vessel in regard to the safety of you and your passengers.
 Aside from checking your batteries, changing your engine oil, addressing your cooling system, checking your gas tank, and checking your belt and safety and technology gear, there are a few other things you can do in 2021 to go the extra mile.

 For example, if your life jackets seem rather worn but you think you can get another year out of them, go ahead and replace them!
 Each year life jackets get safer and safer, and your safety is not something to play around with when out on the water.
 You can also create a new-pre departure checklist (this can be mental or hand-written) that you can go through each time before hitting the water to ensure the safest boating experience for you and your passengers.

 Invest in New Fishing Technology

 I think we can all agree that 2020 has been a pretty rough year for everybody.
 The least you can do is gift yourself a new fish finder so that your time on the water is more enjoyable and efficient!
 Nowadays, the marine electronics industry has so many different gadgets and gizmos that there is sure to be one that fits your needs and your budget for the upcoming year.